 Coffee style

 Spitfire roasts under its own name and keeps the house coffee pointed toward espresso and everyday cafe service.
-The official range centres on beans that can hold their shape as straight espresso or with milk, so the best order is a flat white, espresso, or batch brew rather than a long tasting session.
+The bean range centres on coffees that can hold their shape as straight espresso or with milk, so the best order is a flat white, espresso, or batch brew rather than a long tasting session.
 Bags on the shelf give the visit a roaster-led finish without turning the cafe into a showroom.

 Food

 Food is a genuine reason to choose Spitfire over a smaller coffee counter.
-The official menu leans all-day breakfast, sandwiches, bakes, and lunch plates; the strongest food lane is breakfast through lunch, from rolls and burritos to French toast and bakes.
+The menu leans all-day breakfast, sandwiches, bakes, and lunch plates; the strongest food lane is breakfast through lunch, from rolls and burritos to French toast and bakes.
 That makes High Street a good first stop in the city centre, especially when you want one room to cover coffee and a proper bite.

 What people go for